ReactiveX/RxGo/README.md

 ## Contributing

 All contributions are very welcome!
 Be sure you check out the [contributing guidelines](CONTRIBUTING.md) first.
+Newcomers can take a look at ongoing issues and check for the `help needed` label.

 Also, if you publish a post about RxGo, please let us know.
 We would be glad to include it in the [External Resources](#external-resources) section.

 Thanks to all the people who already contributed to RxGo!